Uniswap/docs/docs/sdk/web3-react/guides/02-connectors.md

 This guide uses `web3-react` version 8, which is a beta version.
 :::

 The core code of this guide can be found in the top level of our [examples repository](https://github.com/Uniswap/examples/tree/main/web3-react), under each connectors' name.
-For example, the code for the Coinbase Wallet connector can be found in the the [coinbase file](https://github.com/Uniswap/examples/blob/main/web3-react/src/libs/coinbase.ts).
+For example, the code for the Coinbase Wallet connector can be found in the [coinbase file](https://github.com/Uniswap/examples/blob/main/web3-react/src/libs/coinbase.ts).

 ## Building a Coinbase Wallet connector